If you need care and support during your daily life then your Local Authority must (subject to your agreement) undertake an assessment of your needs.

 Following an assessment, if your need for care is deemed to be ‘significant’ or ‘critical’ then you will be eligible for care provided by the Local Authority.
 Local Authorities retain a discretion to meet the needs of those who require a lower level of care, however this discretion is likely to be significantly affected by financial considerations.

 If you have eligible needs, a care and support plan should be prepared.
-This should include a personal budget which sets out what the Local Authority believes it would cost to meet your eligible needs.
+This should include a Care and support personal budget which sets out what the Local Authority believes it would cost to meet your eligible needs.
 The next stage is for the Local Authority to undertake a financial assessment of your assets and income in order to calculate whether you should contribute to the cost of your care and what should be funded.

 How can SAS Daniels help with Local Authority funding and care?